No Mercy (2008): Raw

+SmackDown

 The feud between Triple H and Jeff Hardy continued to Cyber Sunday.
 After a fan vote made Hardy the number one contender, Triple H retained the WWE Championship against him at Cyber Sunday.
 Hardy remained in the title picture, and eventually won the championship at Armageddon.

 The Undertaker and Big Show feud continued to Cyber Sunday and Survivor Series.
 At Cyber Sunday, The Undertaker defeated Big Show in a Last Man Standing match; the stipulation had been chosen by the fans.
 At Survivor Series, The Undertaker defeated Big Show in a casket match.